Sergey Glazyev: Accusations

-2004 Presidential campaign
+2004 presidential campaign

 Glazyev ran as an independent candidate in the 2004 Russian presidential election.
 His campaign slogans were “We’ll take Russia back” and “There is a choice”.

 Russians were largely indifferent towards his candidacy, due largely to his unlikelihood of victory.

-While he (and other challengers of Putin) had been polling in the single-digits, Glazeyev was seen by observers as the candidate with the most likely chance of experiencing a last-minute surge in support and posing a challenge to Putin.
-He was seen as a relatively strong candidate.
-This partially derived from the fact that his Rodina bloc had seen its share of support surge at the tail end of the 2003 legislative election from nearly zero to 9%.
-However, that was largely due to an effort by the Kremlin to increase support of Rodina to the detriment of the Communist Party.
-Additionally, analysts believed that Glazyev held greater potential than Gennady Zyuganov in appealing to moderate left Russians.
+While he (and other challengers of Putin) had been polling in the single-digits, Glazeyev was seen by observers as the candidate with the most likely chance of experiencing a last-minute surge in support and posing a challenge to Putin, making him seen as a relatively strong candidate compared to others challenging Putin.
+This partially derived from the fact that his Rodina bloc had seen its share of support surge at the tail end of the 2003 legislative election from nearly zero to 9% (though that can be largely attributed to an effort by the Kremlin to increase support of Rodina to the detriment of the Communist Party).
+Analysts believed that Glazyev held greater potential than Gennady Zyuganov in appealing to moderate left Russians.
 This made him the challenger which the Putin campaign was most focused on, as Putin hoped to avoid seeing any opponent achieve a strong enough performance that they might be perceived as a potential frontrunner for the next presidential election.

 Glazyev had hoped that he could perform well enough in the election to cement a perception of him as the rising political star of the Russian far-left.

 Glazyev had greater name recognition than many of the other candidates that were running against Putin.
 Glazyev was, arguably, best known as a supporter of raising taxes on the high-earning natural resource companies.